YDeltagon/BeamNG_Tacho3/README.md

 # ![Tacho 3 Icon](https://github.com/YDeltagon/BeamNG_Tacho3/raw/Master/ico.png) Tacho 3 for BeamNG

 ## EN

-**Tacho 3** is an advanced version of the Tacho2 application from the base game for BeamNG.
+**Tacho 3** is an advanced version of the Tacho2 application from the base game

-This application aims to provide users with a more comprehensive understanding of their vehicle's performance ️

 ### 🔧 Features
 - **Wheel Speed (WheelSpeed)**: Speed calculated at the wheel level (like the basic Tacho2 app)